Start your own drop shipping business in under an hour

 Because you aren’t keeping inventory and only placing orders once an order has been placed with you, this business model is sometimes described as ‘virtual stock keeping.’
 It’s very similar to traditional retail store business models, except that you, the store owner, never physically handle the merchandise.
 You simply create the store online, market your website through all the right channels, then partner with a vendor to ship the products from any orders you receive.

-The dropshipping business model is also a great stepping stone toward launching a larger e-commerce operation.
+The drop shipping business model is also a great stepping stone toward launching a larger e-commerce operation.
 Once your e-commerce website is up and running, you can collect traffic and sales data about the most popular products and get your feet wet in customer service and marketing worlds.
-Later, suppose you want to invest your early profits and expand to a more traditional order & fulfillment model with potentially bigger profit margins.
-In that case, you’ll be more prepared for the task.
+Later, if you want to invest your early profits and transition to a more traditional order and fulfillment model, whether by handling it in-house or outsourcing to a third-party fulfillment company, you can potentially achieve bigger profit margins.

 Find a fantastic product to sell